Born in Jalisco,

 Ramirez then hid his work and some 300 drawings managed to survive

-with care of his doctor Dr. Tarmo Pasto, Chicago artist Jim Nutt
+with care of his doctor Dr. Tarmo Pasto.
+Chicago artist Jim Nutt

 later discovered the work and organized the very first exhibitions.

-Ramirez work often depicts symbols of the freedom he so desperately
+Some observers say Ramirez's works often depicts symbols of the freedom he so desperately

 yearned for - Riders and outlaws on horses, stags and tigers,